-Under section 72.1021(a) of the Texas Property Code, initial investors in a Portfolio who are Texas residents may designate a representative to receive notices of abandoned property in connection with Portfolio shares.
-Texas shareholders who wish to appoint a representative should notify the Transfer Agent by writing to the address below to obtain a form for providing written notice to the Trust:
+Under section 72.1021(a) of the Texas Property Code, initial investors in a fund who are Texas residents may designate a representative to receive notices of abandoned property in connection with fund shares.
+Texas shareholders who wish to appoint a representative should notify the Trust's Transfer Agent by writing to the address below to obtain a form for providing written notice to the Trust:

-Power Income VIT Fund, Power Dividend Index VIT Fund and Power Momentum Index VIT Fund c/o Gemini Fund Services, LLC 4221 North 203rd Street, Suite 100, Elkhorn, Nebraska 68022-3474
+BTS Tactical Fixed Income VIT Fund c/o Gemini Fund Services, LLC 4221 North 203rd Street, Suite 100 Elkhorn, Nebraska 68022-3474

+Redemption of Shares

-Redemption of Shares.
-Each Portfolio will redeem all or any portion of a shareholder's shares of the Portfolio when requested in accordance with the procedures set forth in the "Redemptions" section of the Prospectus.
-Under the 1940 Act, a shareholder's right to redeem shares and to receive payment therefore may be suspended at times when:
+The Portfolio will redeem all or any portion of a shareholder's shares in the Portfolio when requested in accordance with the procedures set forth in the "How to Purchase and Redeem Shares" section of the Prospectus.
+Under the 1940 Act, a shareholder's right to redeem shares and to receive payment therefore may be suspended at times

-- (a) the NYSE is closed, other than customary weekend and holiday closings; - (b) trading on that exchange is restricted for any reason; - (c) an emergency exists as a result of which disposal by the Portfolio of securities owned by it is not reasonably practicable or it is not reasonable practicable for the Portfolio fairly to determine the value of its net assets, provided that applicable rules and regulations of the SEC (or any succeeding governmental authority) will govern as to whether the conditions prescribed in (b) or (c) exist; or - (d) the SEC by order permits a suspension of the right to redemption or a postponement of the date of payment on redemption.
+- when the NYSE is closed, other than customary weekend and holiday closings; - when trading on that exchange is restricted for any reason; - when an emergency exists as a result of which disposal by the Portfolio of securities owned by it is not reasonably practicable or it is not reasonably practicable for the Portfolio to fairly determine the value of its net assets, provided that applicable rules and regulations of the SEC (or any succeeding governmental authority) will govern as to whether the conditions prescribed in (b) or (c) exist; or - when the SEC by order permits a suspension of the right to redemption or a postponement of the date of payment on redemption.

-In case of suspension of the right of redemption, payment of a redemption request will be made based on the net asset value next determined after the termination of the suspension.
+In case of suspension of the right of redemption, payment of a redemption request will be made based on the NAV next determined after the termination of the suspension.